-To avoid poisoning attacks from a single attacker, i.e., with network packets coming from a single network address or at most from a limited network address set, we propose to use a dispersion filter.
-The goal of this filter is to perform a dispersion analysis on suspicious flows in order to send to the generator a well dispersed set of flows.
-By using this technique only fewer flows for each source address are sent to the signature generator.
-Thus, to be successful, worm instances that want to perform suspicious pool poisoning attacks against our system must synchronize themselves with respect to the features to use in flows.
-This, as a consequence, makes the attack harder to carry out.
+To avoid poisoning attacks from a single attacker, i.e. with network packets coming from a single network address or at most from a limited network address set, we propose to use a dispersion filter to perform dispersion analysis on suspicious flows in order to send to the generator a well dispersed set of flows.
+Using a dispersion filter we send to the generator only few flows for each source address and so we force worm instances that want to perform Suspicious Pool Poisoning Attacks against our system to synchronizing all together on the poisoning features to use in flows.

-On the innocuous flows pool, instead, the idea is to use a good selection policy to decide which flows should be employed in the signature generation.
-Even if, as we will see in §6, our system is less sensible to innocuous pool poisoning attacks than Hamsa, we suggest the use of a dispersion-based flow selection policy also on the innocuous pool.
+On the innocuous flows pool, instead, the idea is to use a good selection policy to decide which flows should be employed in signatures generation.
+Even if, as we will see in Section 6, our system is less sensible to Innocuous Pool Poisoning Attacks than Hamsa, we suggest the use of a dispersion-based flows selection policy also on the innocuous pool.